WZHOU007-0912/SQL/cheatsheet.md

 ### RIGHT JOIN

 Returns every row from the right table plus rows that match joined column from the left table.

 ### FULL OUTER JOIN

-Returns every row from both tables and matches rows
+Returns every row from both tables and matches rows; then join the rows where values in the joined column.

 ![full join](https://github.com/WZHOU007-0912/images/blob/master/full_join.png)

+### Using NULL to Find Rows with Missing Values